JrSchild/Ghost/doc/final-report.md

 Only three views with ViewControllers have been created.
 This simplifies the amount of steps the user is required to go through.
 A ViewController can be destroyed and re-created at any given time.
 The class only stores data that is related to this specific view.

 #### MainViewController
 This controller is instantiated on the initial application load.
-From this view the user is able to perform most other actions like starting a game, going to highscores, chaning language, entering usernames, etc. The view will live through the entire lifetime of the application.
+From this view the user is able to perform most other actions like starting a game, going to highscores, changing language, entering usernames, etc. Because it is the root-view, it will live through the entire lifetime of the application.

 ![](/doc/1.main.png)